youdie323323/enigma/README.md

 ## Core functions

 This tool provides the ability to run any javascript code on an interpreter built on javascript.
-The following information is lost in the compiled javascript code:
+The following information is lost in the compilation:
 - variable names
 - differences in while statements
 - labels